 The organisation became a pillar for the conservation of the local macaws, getting hands-on in monitoring the population, protecting the more reachable nests against poachers, and making artificial nest boxes to help the specimens go through their reproductive cycle.
 Additionally, LAPPA started to disseminate information about the Scarlet Macaw, putting together workshops and discussions at community centres, and giving talks to employees of Hotel Punta Leona, university students, and journalists.
 Along the same line, Prof. Vaughan and his team have been actively reporting and documenting ever since the project began.
 Not only have they published several articles on the subject but they have also received media coverage on local papers throughout the years, a move that helped further raise awareness about the issue among the community.

-Since the programme was launched, the Scarlet Macaw population in the Central Pacific region has increased by almost 50%, consisting of 600 individuals today from the 300 counted in 1994.
+Since the programme was launched, the Scarlet Macaw population in the Central Pacific region has increased by almost 50%, consisting of 687 individuals in 2022 from the 300 counted in 1994.
 LAPPA’s efforts bore fruit and through its educational programmes, the region’s residents have grown more conscious about the importance of the Scarlet Macaw as a species to the ecosystem.
 Moreover, with the rise in popularity of ecotourism, local residents are even more mindful now about the significance of the Macaw population for the socioeconomic development of their communities.

 Successful initiatives like this one demonstrate that the involvement of different actors in society can really make a difference.
 Scientists and specialists alone cannot preserve or bring back a species.
 It is only through assertive communication, with the provision of comprehensive information and the encouragement for people’s active participation, that outcomes such as these can be achieved.